 A religious annulment through the Catholic Church is beyond the scope of the guide, although there are a couple of articles about church annulments in the the Links box of this page.

+Also available on Lexis from the Franklin County Law Library public computers.
 Also available as an ebook for attorneys with Franklin County Law Library cards.
 See the ebooks guide on this website for information on checking out electronic books through Overdrive.

 Attorneys with a Franklin County Law Library card may check out these books.
 Other members of the public may use them in the Franklin County Law Library.
 The Library maintains the current edition of each of these books, unless otherwise noted.